-In the New Year, many people have chosen goals of becoming healthier.
-Sushi is healthy and delicious, with the added health benefit of being high in Omega-3 fatty acids.
-But can you eat sushi when you are on the keto diet?
+In the New Year, many people have chosen goals of becoming more fit.
+Sushi is nutritious and delicious, with the added benefit of being high in Omega-3 fatty acids.
+But can you eat it when you are on the keto diet?
 Is there keto sushi?
 The primary problem for keto eaters is the rice, which is high in carbs.
 What sort of options are there for sushi lovers without the high carb rice?

 If you are lucky and you have a friendly itamae (who is particularly creative), you can try asking for sushi rolls without rice.
 Quick tip: restaurants are more likely to be accommodating to requests during slower nights, not when the restaurant is jam packed.

-What is a “Naturo Roll?”
+What is a “Naruto Roll?”
 Ordering a “Naruto Style” roll means that instead of rice, your roll is wrapped in very thinly sliced cucumber.
 Check the menu for this style of roll, and if you cannot find it, try asking your waiter if it is a possibility.
 Not only is it much lower in carbs, but it tastes great and is pleasing to the eye.

-Some adventurous sushi chefs have experimented with substitutes for carbohydrate rich rice in sushi.
-One of the closest options in terms of texture is cauliflower rice.
+Some adventurous chefs have experimented with substitutes for carbohydrate rich rice in their rolls.
+One of the closest options available in terms of texture is cauliflower rice.
 You probably will not find cauliflower rice in a restaurant, or at least not easily.
-Unfortunately, for most, this is probably for those who are deciding to make their own sushi!
+Unfortunately, for most, this is probably for those who are deciding to make sushi at home, and you should!

-Cauliflower rice is not going be nearly as good as authentic sushi rice for creating rolls, and will be more difficult to create something that stays together.
+Cauliflower rice is not going to be nearly as good as authentic sushi rice for creating rolls, and it will be more difficult to create something that stays together.
 However, if you truly cannot eat carbs, necessity is the mother of invention, and even adding some form of binding agent (I’m saving that content for another page)!

 The best option is an easy answer, sashimi is highly nutritious and delicious.
-You can read full nutritional information on sashimi, and reading through the chart shows that many sashimi options have between 0-1 gram of carbs per portion.
+You can read about nutritional information on sushi and sashimi, and reviewing the chart shows that many sashimi options have between 0-1 gram of carbs per portion.
 Be careful of ordering imitation crab, as it is one of the highest in carbs.
 If you are going for sashimi, you need to go for the real deal.